bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1101_optionals.md

 ### Optionals Rules
 1. Optionals/Normal Types do not interact with each other
-2. Must Convert Optionals to Normal Type for usage.
+2. Convert Optionals to Normal Type for usage.
 The process is also known as unwrapping.

 ```swift
 // robAge + danAge